serengetijade/HTML_CSS/README.md

 # HTML-CSS-Projects
 This repository is for HTML, CSS, and related projects.
+Some basic JavaScript is included, but please see my [JavaScript Directory](https://github.com/serengetijade/JavaScript) for more.

 ## PROJECTS:
 - [CraftBox Inventory Website](https://github.com/serengetijade/HTMLandCSS/tree/main/projects/HTMLandCSSWebsite)